Life as art, creation as lifestyle, part 2

 Morning pansy

 For Morning pansy, I followed exactly the same steps.
-I’m creating drawing, transferring drawing to paper, making paper wet around the central flowers, staring with damping paint around the main part and allowing it to dry before I move on and start putting paint on flower.
-Then I create leaves.
+I’m creating drawing, transferring drawing to paper, making paper wet around the central flowers, starting with applying paint around the main part and allowing it to dry before I move on and start putting paint on flower.
+Then, I create leaves.
 The entire painting requires going over and over some parts.
 At the end I’m adding water drops.
 In the base of every single painting are the same principles: want impact, create values.
-Color to me is always secondary and I use color whichever I prefer at that moment.
+Color to me is always secondary and I use that color which I prefer at the moment.

 Result